 What’s the largest ever collection of casino chips?

 If you can think of it, somebody in the world is undoubtedly a collector of it.
 The iconic appearance of, and tales behind casino chips make them prime collector material.
 Some of us may keep a chip or two from a memorable visit to Vegas for instance, whereas others go the whole hog and make collecting them a passion.
 To ascertain who has the most casino chips we need look no further than the Guinness Book of World Records.
-It turns out that the Largest collection of $1 casino chips and tokens is 802 individual pieces.
+Until 2020 that the Largest collection of $1 casino chips and tokens was 802 individual pieces.
 The record was fittingly achieved in Las Vegas, Nevada on 22th June 2019, by Paul Schaffer.
 He’d been amassing his collection since 2004.
-Some casino chips can cost hundreds of dollars and so if you’re planning on taking Paul’s record, you’ll need deep pockets.
+The record fell on 4th October 2020 to Gregg Fisher with a collection of 818 $1 casino chips.
+Some casino chips can cost hundreds of dollars and so if you’re planning on taking Gregg’s record, you’ll need deep pockets.